Malmsbury, Upper Coliban and Barkers Creek reservoirs closed to on-water recreation - Monday 19 October 2020

 Fuel motors on boats

-Only permitted if they have an Australian Builders Plate for Recreational Boats.
+Only permitted if they have an Australian Builders Plate (compliance plate).

 For further information refer to our Recreation Area Management Plan (PDF 1.6MB)